jvalegre/robert/docs/Examples/full_workflow/smiles_workflow.rst

 Required inputs
 +++++++++++++++

 * **solubility_short.csv:** CSV file with SMILES to generate descriptors that will be used as the training and validation sets.
-The full CSV file can be found in the `Examples folder of the ROBERT repository <https://github.com/jvalegre/robert/tree/master/Examples/SMILES_workflow>`__.
+The full CSV file can be found in the `Examples folder of the ROBERT repository <https://github.com/jvalegre/robert/tree/master/Examples/SMILES_workflow>`__ or downloaded here: |csv_smi|

+.. |csv_smi| image:: ../images/csv_icon.jpg
+   :target: ../../_static/solubility_short.csv
+   :width: 30

 .. csv-table::
    :file: CSV/solubility_short.csv
    :header-rows: 1
-   :widths: 25, 25, 25

 Required packages
 +++++++++++++++++